adams-okode/spring-boot-ussd-demo/doc.md

 ```

-- Updating Session Data wiht the newly set level as well as the previous session this will allow for complex functionality such as allowing movment back and forth through the available menus
+- Updating Session Data with the newly set level as well as the previous session, will allow for complex functions such as allowing movement back and forth through the available menus

 ```java
     /**